matsubVs/SteamAutoLoginApp/README.md

   3. run "start.bat" file

   Notes:
-    You can configure all paths inside the Application If you want to use SDA, click on the corresponding checkbox in Add Account window
+    You can configure all paths inside the Application.
+    If you want to use SDA, click on the corresponding checkbox in Add Account window.